 However, that doesn’t mean they constantly enjoy moist soil.
 These epiphytes are prone to root rot when left to sit in water.
 You’ll need to strike a balance between moisture and dry soil.
 Watering when the top few inches of soil have dried out completely and keep humidity high to make up for any missed moisture in the soil.

-In winter, you can reduce this watering to once every three weeks or so.
+In winter, I reduce this watering to once every three weeks or so.
 That being said, it’s always better to check the soil regularly for dryness rather than watering on a strict schedule.
 Conditions can frequently change with temperature fluctuations and air changes, leading the soil to dry out faster or slower than regular intervals may be suitable for.

 For more, see our in-depth guide to watering cactus plants.